List of county roads in St. Lucie County, Florida: County Road 613

 County Road 613 runs from CR 709 west of Port St. Lucie north to CR 68 west of Fort Pierce.
 The road is split into two segments.
 The southern segment, Carlton Road, is not signed.
 The northern segment, Sneed Road, is signed.
 The two segments are connected by a short segment of SR 70.

 The road was formerly designated SR 613.

 County Road 614

 County Road 614 is an eastern extension of SR 614 along Indrio Road in Lakewood Park, from SR 713 to CR 605.

 County Road 615

 County Road 615 is a southern extension of SR 615 along 25th Street, St. James Drive, and Airoso Boulevard, from CR 611 (Edwards Road) in Fort Pierce to SR 716 (Port St. Lucie Boulevard) in Port St. Lucie.
 County Road shields are nonexistent south of Edwards Road.

 County Road 707

 County Road 707 is the current designation of Indian River Drive in St. Lucie County from the Martin County line in Jensen Beach north to SR A1A in Fort Pierce.
 The entire road is bordered by the Florida East Coast Railway to the west and the Intracoastal Waterway coastline to the east.
-Indian River Driver was formerly SR 707.
+Indian River Drive was formerly SR 707.